-Recovery is the process through which severe alcohol and other drug problems (here defined as those problems meeting DSM-IV criteria for substance abuse or substance dependence) are resolved in tandem with the development of physical, emotional, ontological (spirituality, life meaning), relational and occupational health.
+Recovery is the process through which severe alcohol and other drug problems (here defined as those problems meeting DSM-IV criteria for substance abuse or substance dependence) are resolved in tandem with the development of physical, emotional, ontological (spirituality, life meaning), relational, and occupational health.

-AOD problems vary in their course, spanning adverse reactions to a single episode of AOD-intoxication, problems that span only a few months or years, and problems that span significant periods of one's life.
-Such problems also vary in their intensity and overall severity, from:
+AOD problems vary in their course, including adverse reactions to a single episode of AOD-intoxication, problems that span only a few months or years, and problems that span significant periods of one's life.
+Such problems also vary in their intensity and overall severity, including:

-- subclinical problems (transient AOD problems that do not meet DSM-IV criteria for abuse or dependence) - AOD problems meeting DSM-IV criteria for substance abuse-Clinically significant impairment marked by one or more of the following in a 12-month time period: repeated substance use that results in failure to perform major role obligations, repeated use in situations that are physically hazardous, repeated substance-related legal problems, and continued substance use in spite of adverse AOD-related problems. - AOD problems meeting DSM-IV criteria for substance dependence-Clinically significant impairment marked by at least three of the following in a 12-month period: tolerance, withdrawal, loss of control (erosion of volitional control over quantity and duration of use), failed efforts to cease or reduce use; significant time involved in drug procurement, drug use and recovery from drug effects; social, occupational or recreational activities forsaken or reduced due to drug use; continued use in spite of adverse physical or psychological problems caused by substance use (American Psychiatric Association, 1994).
+- subclinical problems (transient AOD problems that do not meet DSM-IV criteria for abuse or dependence); - AOD problems meeting DSM-IV criteria for substance abuse significant Clinically impairment marked by one or more of the following in a 12-month time period: repeated substance use that results in failure to perform major role obligations, repeated use in situations that are physically hazardous, substance-related repeated problems, and continued substance use in spite of adverse AOD-related problems; and - AOD problems meeting DSM-IV criteria for substance dependence significant impairment Clinically marked by at least three of the following in a 12-month period: tolerance, withdrawal, loss of control (erosion of volitional control over quantity and duration of use), failed efforts to cease or reduce use; significant time involved in drug procurement, drug use, and recovery drua from effects: social. occupational, or recreational activities forsaken or reduced due to drug use; and continued use in spite of adverse physical or psychological problems caused by substance use (American Psychiatric Association, 1994).

 The term recovery, because of its medical connotations, is most applicable to the process through which severe and persistent AOD problems (meeting DSM-IV criteria for substance abuse or dependence) are resolved.
-Terms such as quitting, cessation and resolution more aptly describe the problem-solving processes of individuals who have transient and less severe AOD problems.
+Terms such as quitting, and resolution more aptly cessation. describe the problem-solving processes of individuals who have transient and less severe AOD problems.
 Recovery implies reversal of a greater level of debility and a more involved and enduring problem-solving process (White & Scott, draft manuscript).
 Our continued discussion of varieties of recovery experience will focus on these more severe forms of AOD problems.

 The term family recovery conveys the processes through which family members impacted by severe and persistent AOD problems individually and collectively regain their health.
-Family recovery involves enhanced health across three dimensions: 1) individual family members, 2) family subsystems (adult intimacy relationships, parent-child relationships, and sibling relationships), and 3) the family as a system (redefinition of family roles, rules and rituals; recovery-conducive boundary transactions with people and institutions outside the family) (White, 1996).
-The recovery of an addicted family member can destabilize and threaten the survival of the family unit if professional and social supports are not available to soften what Stephanie Brown and Virginia Lewis (1999) have christened the "trauma of recovery" (See also Rouhbakhsh, Lewis, & Allen-Byrd, 2004).
+Family recovery involves enhanced health across three dimensions: 1) individual family members, 2) family subsystems (adult intimacy relationships, relationships, parent-child and relationships), and 3) the family as a system (redefinition of family roles, rules, and rituals; recovery-conducive boundary transactions with people and institutions outside the family) (White, 1996).
+The recovery of an addicted family member can destabilize and threaten the survival of the family unit if professional and social supports are not available to soften what Stephanie Brown and Virginia Lewis (1999) have christened "trauma of recovery" (See Rouhbakhsh, Lewis, & Allen-Byrd, 2004).